kristijanburnik/wpt-testgen/README.md

 }
 ```

-Notice we can define our custom subschemas by the "#" prefix and then reference
+Notice how we can define our custom **meta schemas** by the "#" prefix and then
-them by "@".
+reference them by "@".

 ## Generating the Tests